Updated: April 9, 2021

 - Human Resources: 450 645-2980 or firstname.lastname@example.org

 Community Centre – Open exclusively for organizations providing help services.
 Masks are compulsory (age 10 and over).
-Meetings, classes, workshops, conferences and courses offered by the municipality on the premises are suspended from October 8 to 28.
-Employees are on the job and will handle your requests during regular hours by phone or email: 450 441-8399, email@example.com.
+Meetings, classes, workshops, conferences and courses offered by the municipality on the premises are suspended, Employees are on the job and will handle your requests during regular hours by phone or email: 450 441-8399, email@example.com.

 Municipal Shops (Public Works and Supplies) – Handling requests by phone or email is the preferred method.
 Contact information